CESG Assured Service (Telecoms) - CAS (T)

 - Equipment failures.

 In addition, requirement A.14 specifically references that Security requirements for critical equipment and critical applications should be specified, to include authentication, logging, configuration and provision of security patches by the vendor.
-Formal security standards should be considered for assuring products where possible, for example, by specifying standards such as the Centre for Internet Security (CIS) benchmarks.
+Formal security standards should be considered for assuring products where possible, for example, by specifying standards such as the Center for Internet Security (CIS) Benchmarks.

 NNT’s real-time, continuous approach to compliance, configuration-drift reporting and breach detection provides a cohesive means of demonstrating compliance with CAS(T) requirements.